-Council's strategy in regard to community facilities is to provide additional floor space and resources based on accepted standards for library facilities published by the Library Council of NSW (Library Council, 2005).
-The requirement for the forecast population and the existing shortfalls include:
+Council's strategy in regard to community facilities is to provide additional resources based on accepted standards for library facilities published by the Library Council of NSW (Library Council, 2005).
+In relation to provision of facilities, the draft Community and Cultural Facilities Strategic Plan (Elton Consulting and HSC 2015) recommends centrally locating facilities that are financially sustainable, multipurpose and flexible, accessible and near public space.
+The proposed library facilities for the forecast population and the existing shortfalls include: